HPCI-Lab/yProvML/docs/src/readme.md

 ## Experiments and Runs

-An experiment is a collection of runs.
-Each run is a single execution of a machine learning model.
+An experiment is a collection of runs where each run is a single execution of a python script.
 By changing the ```experiment_name``` parameter in the ```start_run``` function, the user can create a new experiment.
 All artifacts and metrics logged during the execution of the experiment will be saved in the directory specified by the experiment ID.
+Additionally, a global rank (GR) parameter is tracked, to enable the library to save data in multi-process environments.

 Several runs can be executed in the same experiment.
 All runs will be saved in the same directory (according to the specific experiment name and ID).